shreyanshk/boottorrent/docs/usecases.rst

     -----------------------------------

     In the "diskless" usecases above a VM implementation may be developed, i.e., insetad of 'kexec'-ing into the new O.S. the bootstrap kernel may be kept running, WITH the bittorrent daemon active, so that the torrenting may be sped up since all the booted nodes are also seeders...

+.. (atrent) see my comments in section 3 and 4